SpenceKonde/megaTinyCore/README.md

 ### [Direct Port Manipulation](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/DirectPortManipulation.md)

 # List of Tools sub-menus
 * Tools -> Chip - sets the specific part within a selected family to compile for and upload to.
 * Tools -> Clock Speed - sets the clock speed.
 You must burn bootloader after changing between 16/8/4MHz and 20/10/5MHz to apply the changes (ie, changing from 20MHz to 10MHz does not require burning bootloader, changing from 20MHz to 16MHz does).
 * Tools -> Retain EEPROM - determines whether to save EEPROM when uploading a new sketc.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Voltage - If Brown Out Detection is enabled, when Vcc falls below this voltage, the chip will be held in reset.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> DAC Reference Voltage - Determines the voltage reference for the DAC.
 This should be less than Vcc to get the right voltage.
 You do not need to use Burn Bootloader to apply changes to this menu.
+* Tools -> tinyNeoPixel Port - If using the tinyNeoPixel library (see above), and you are running at 8 or 10 MHz, you must set this option to the port with the pin(s) you are using.
+Not present on the 8-pin parts, as they only have one port.
+If not using tinyNeoPixel library or running at 16MHz or more, this option can be ignored.
+* Tools -> millis()/micros() - If set to enable (the default), millis(), micros() and pulseInLong() will be available.
+If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
+Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on the 8-pin parts which are extremely limited in flash.

 # Known Compiler Bugs
 * Sometimes a sketch which is too big to fit will, instead of generating a message saying that, result in the error: 'relocation truncated to fit: R_AVR_13_PCREL against symbol tablejump2'